Krishna Maharaj

-On 13 September 2019, Federal Magistrate Judge Alicia M. Otazo-Reyes made a legal finding that Maharaj had proven his innocence by "clear and convincing evidence" and that "no reasonable juror could convict him", but ruled that this was not sufficient for Maharaj to be set free.
+Although Reprieve claimed that on 13 September 2019, Federal Magistrate Judge Alicia M. Otazo-Reyes made a legal finding that Maharaj had proven his innocence by "clear and convincing evidence" and that "no reasonable juror could convict him" but ruled that this was not sufficient for Maharaj to be set free, their claim is false.
+In Maharaj v.
+Florida Dept. of Corrections, No. 1:17-cv-21965 (S.D.
+Fla.), on 13 Sept.
+2019, MJ Otazo-Reyes only ordered an evidentiary hearing.
+On 11 Sept.
+2020, MJ Otazo-Reyes recommended that his habeas petition be denied, and on 30 Nov.
+2020, District Judge Jose Martinez affirmed that recommendation, writing in part:

-Family
+Background

-Maharaj is of Indo-Trinidadian descent and is the brother of Ramesh Maharaj, former Attorney General of Trinidad and Tobago.
-He is also the brother of Indra Rambachan (née Maharaj), who is the wife of National Award-winner lawyer Roopnarine Rambachan.
+Maharaj was of Indo-Trinidadian descent and was the brother of Ramesh Maharaj, former Attorney General of Trinidad and Tobago.
+He was also the brother of Indra Rambachan (née Maharaj), who is the wife of National Award-winner lawyer Roopnarine Rambachan.

 Charge and detention

-According to the prosecution, in December 1986 Maharaj arranged a false meeting with Derrick Moo Young in the DuPont Plaza Hotel, in order to demand of Moo Young to repay money that he had fraudulently taken from Maharaj's relatives in Trinidad.
+According to the prosecution, in December 1986 Maharaj arranged a false meeting with Derrick Moo Young in the DuPont Plaza Hotel, in order to demand Moo Young repay money that he had fraudulently taken from Maharaj's relatives in Trinidad.
 Derrick Moo Young turned up at room 1215 together with his son Duane.
 Once inside the room, Maharaj is said to have appeared with a gun from behind a door.
 An argument resulted, and the father, Derrick Moo Young, was allegedly shot to death by Maharaj.
 The prosecution stated that the son, Duane, was then taken upstairs in the suite and shot by Maharaj.

 In 1997, a Florida court overturned the death sentence.
 In 2001, almost 300 British politicians, church leaders and judges wrote a letter to the then Governor of Florida, Jeb Bush, asking for a retrial.
 The letter stated that there were "astonishing flaws" in the case against Maharaj.
 Among those signing the letter were Lord Goldsmith, then Attorney General for England and Wales and Northern Ireland, Lynda Clark, then Advocate General for Scotland, Charles Kennedy, then Leader of the Liberal Democrats, Ken Livingstone, then Mayor of London, and Nicholas Lyell, former Attorney General for England and Wales and Northern Ireland.

 The governor denied him a retrial; Maharaj was instead re-sentenced to life imprisonment in 2002.

 In 2006, the British human rights organisation Reprieve made an appeal to Governor Jeb Bush for clemency on Maharaj's behalf, pointing out that the jury had heard from none of Maharaj's alibi witnesses, who would have put him 25 miles away at the time of the murder; that the prosecution's star witness had changed his story several times; and that evidence had emerged since the trial that the murder victims were involved in money laundering and had links to drug traffickers, and that there were a number of alternative suspects with strong motives, which had not been considered at the time.